Replicas of the Statue of Liberty: Cadaqués

 Cadaqués, a small village that was residence of Salvador Dalí, has an unusual version, with both arms and hands up holding torches.
 It is on top of a small tourism information office.

 Cenicero

 In 1897 a 123 cm replica in iron and bronze was erected in Cenicero, Spain, to honor local fighters during the First Carlist War.
 In 1936 it was removed during the dictatorship of Francisco Franco.
 It was restored in 1976.

-Other European countries

 Austria

 In Minimundus, a miniature park located at the Wörthersee in Carinthia, Austria, is another replica of the Statue of Liberty.

 In Graz, standing between the Opera House and the NextLiberty Theater, stands a steel structure built out of steel beams, that depict the original size of the statue of liberty, before the plates of the final form were being put into place.
 Instead of torch of flame, this depiction is holding a sword in extended left arm and a sphere in the right arm representing the world.